TuxPenguin09/TuxPenguin09/README.md

 - Python, PostgreSQL, Next.js, React
 - Ruby on Rails, React (learning)
 - Rust, Vite, React (learning)
+- Cassandra as Database (formerly due to limits of sorting data)

 When it comes to frontend web development, I am always with React.
 It depends on backend web development though, using the right tool for the job.
 ## Ever heard of Cloud Computing?